 Is a Trump Account right for your family?

-Because the rules are new and the tax treatment can be complex, it is smart to review your options before filing Form 4547.
+Because the rules are new and the tax treatment can be complex, it is worth comparing the options against your overall plan before filing Form 4547.
+Reviewing it alongside the other 2026 tax law changes and your individual tax picture helps avoid choosing the wrong vehicle.